thebolarin/Tikeets/README.md

 point your browser to ```localhost:3000```

 ## API :cloud_with_lightning:
-Two API's were consumed for the development of this project
+Various API's were tested for the development of this project
 * Login API
 * Registration API
 * Current user